Melianthus-major-honeybush-large-glaucous-leaves-

 Propagation

-The Honeybush can be propagated using seeds or cuttings of the herbaceous basal stem or by using the softwood cuttings.
-The seeds need to be sown during spring in the soil containing a good amount of compost or in seed raising mix.
+The Honeybush can be propagated using seeds or cuttings of the herbaceous basal stem or by using softwood cuttings.
+The seeds need to be sown during spring in the soil containing a good amount of compost or in a seed-raising mix.
 Cover the seeds with a thin layer of compost or river sand and keep them moist.
 It will take 20 to 30 days for the seeds to germinate.
-When the plants are large enough, transplant them to garden or to the pots.
+When the plants are large enough, transplant them to the garden or pots.
 The division of the plant can be done during early spring.
 The softwood cuttings should be planted during spring or summer.

 Pruning

-The Honeybush can be used in garden beds or as borders or as a focal point in your garden.
-Though caring for this plant is not a difficult task, the sprawling habit makes pruning a must to keep the plant and look better in shape.
-When used as an ornamental plant, it is better to cut back the stems of the plant with just three inches above the ground during spring.
+The Honeybush can be used in garden beds as borders or as a focal point in your garden.
+Though caring for this plant is not a difficult task, the sprawling habit makes pruning a must to keep the plant looking better in shape.
+When used as an ornamental plant, it is better to cut back the stems of the plant to just three inches above the ground during spring.
 Make sure that the plant develops new leaves every year.

 The important cultivars of the plant include the Purple Haze with finer foliage and purple-tinged foliage and stems and the Antonow’s Blue with bold and textured silvery blue foliage.